Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This study set out to develop a scalable Q-matrix estimation algorithm.
-In the proposed framework, we introduced a new framing of Q-matrix estimation, where the estimation is regarded as a root-finding problem in which the goal is to find the Q-matrix with the maximized marginal likelihood.
-Then, we constructed an iteration algorithm for optimizing the Q-matrix utilizing stochastic optimization and variational inference.
-These two techniques achieve high scalability and effective optimization, making it possible to estimate the Q-matrix in a fast and accurate manner.
+This study set out to develop a scalable Bayesian Q-matrix estimation algorithm for the DINA Q-matrix.
+In the proposed framework, we introduced a new framing of Q-matrix estimation, where the estimation is regarded as a root-finding problem in which the goal is to find the Q-matrix with the maximum marginal likelihood.
+Then, we constructed an iteration algorithm for optimizing a Q-matrix utilizing stochastic optimization and variational inference.
+These two techniques achieve high scalability and effective optimization, making it possible to estimate a Q-matrix in a fast and accurate manner.

-To assess the performance of the proposed method, we conducted a simulation study whose settings echo the specification by \textcite{chung_gibbs_2019}.
-The findings from the simulation are that, in general, the mean recovery rate increases as the sample size increases and decreases as the correlation between attributes increases.
-When the true Q-matrix has a complicated structure, such as a lack of completeness, accurate estimation of it becomes difficult, although the proposed method still recovered approximately 80\% of the true Q-matrix elements under the conditions of $K=5$.
-Additionally, the simulation study concerning large $K$, $J$, and $N$ revealed that our method can precisely estimate the true identified Q-matrix from the vast parameter space of Q-matrices with high-computational efficiency even without incorporating the identification constraints on a Q-matrix.
-Overall, the proposed method exhibited good accuracy under a wide range of conditions.
+To assess the performance of the proposed method, we conducted a simulation study under the small- and large-scale conditions.
+The findings from the simulation are that most of the element-wise mean recovery rates were more than 93\% in small-scale conditions and approximately 97\% in large-scale conditions.
+In some small-scale conditions (e.g., $K=4$, $J=10$, and $N=250$ under $\rho=0$ and $K=4$, $J=10$, and $N=250$ and $500$ under $\rho=0.25$), the element-wise mean recovery rate were 85--90\%.
+However, when the sample size increased to $1000$, these rates became over 93\%.
+The full recovery of the true Q-matrices was generally satisfactory in small-scale conditions especially with $K=3$.
+This became more difficult in large-scale conditions because the number of elements in a Q-matrix is much larger than the small size of a Q-matrix.
+However, when the sample size increased to $8000$, the proposed method could estimate all the entries of the true Q-matrices from one-fifth to one-half of the replications.
+Overall, the proposed method exhibited good accuracy under a wider range of conditions.